-- (a) User or Prospective User must lodge a Request in the form set out below or as published by the Service Provider from time to time on its website or via the Service Provider's B2B platform. - (b) The Request must also include the following information: - (i) if requesting a Reference Service for the first time (or if otherwise required by the Service Provider), sufficient information to demonstrate that the User or Prospective User satisfies the legal standing and creditworthiness requirements set out in part 4 of this Schedule 6, including provision of any security as reasonably requested by the Service Provider; and - (ii) where the Request relates to a specific Delivery Point and the MHQ is expected to exceed 6m3/Hour, as a minimum, the details prescribed by this Schedule 6.
-Where the MHQ is expected to be less than 6m3/Hour the Request must include such details as requested by the Service Provider from time to time. - (c) The Service Provider must respond to the Request in accordance with Rules 105D and 105E of the National Gas Rules.
+- (a) The User or Prospective User must lodge a Request in the form set out below or as published by the Service Provider from time to time on its website; - (b) The Request must also include the following information: - (i) if requesting the Reference Service for the first time (or if otherwise required by the Service Provider), sufficient information to demonstrate that the User or Prospective User satisfies the legal standing and creditworthiness requirements set out in part 3 of this Schedule 6, including provision of any security as reasonably requested by the Service Provider; and - (ii) where the Request relates to a specific Delivery Point and the MHQ is expected to exceed 6m3/Hour, as a minimum, the details prescribed by this Schedule 6.
+Where the MHQ is expected to be less than 6m3/Hour the Request must include such details as requested by the Service Provider from time to time. - (c) The Service Provider must respond to the Request in accordance with rule 112 of the National Gas Rules.

-2. Request for Ancillary Reference Service
+2 Request for Non-Reference Service